GABETROLL/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 101. Make a copy of a matrix with all its items squared with 'map', NO loops and in just 3 lines
 - see exercise 0
 - Python 'map' and lambda
+102. Make a copy of a dictionary with all its key-value pairs that don't contain a certain value
+- Python dictionary comprehensions
+- Also see: Python filter